tinymce/tinymce-docs/plugins/visualblocks.md

 ### `visualblocks_default_state`

-This option enables you to specify the default state of the visualblocks plugin.
+This option enables you to specify the default state of the Visual Blocks plugin.

 **Type:** `Boolean`